@prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .

 A yeast two-hybrid (Y2H) screen assesses a "bait" protein against many candidate interacting proteins ("prey") to identify physical protein-protein interactions.

-Affinity purification and mass spectrometry (AP/MS) is capable to identify proteins that interact with one another in complexes.
+Affinity purification and mass spectrometry (AP/MS) is capable of identifying proteins that interact with one another in complexes.

 Mutagenesis is commonly used to alter genes.
 The function of genes can be investigated by systematically "knocking out" or "overexpressing" genes one by one.
 This is done either by disruption of function (via deletion or insertional mutagenesis) or by enhancing function (via inserting multiple copies or rendering promoters more active).